 - Valley of the Giants: Tree Top Walk & the Ancient Empire Walk

-This morning we embark on a wilderness ecotour to explore the Walpole Nornalup National Park, home to tingle forests that occur nowhere else in the world.
-We will be travelling by boat along the waterways of the Walpole and Nornalup Inlets Marine Park, which is one of the most diverse ecosystems on earth and fed by the Franklin and Deep rivers.
+Following a short flora walk in the vicinity of the Walpole-Nornalup Visitors Centre, we embark on a wilderness ecotour to explore the Walpole Nornalup National Park, home to tingle forests that occur nowhere else in the world.
+We will be travelling by boat along the waterways of the Walpole and Nornalup Inlets Marine Park which is one of the most diverse ecosystems on earth and fed by the Franklin and Deep rivers.
 Its remote wilderness feel is due to the untouched nature of the park, its wildlife and scenic quality.

 There will be time at leisure for lunch in Walpole before travelling to the Valley of the Giants.
 These ‘giants’ refer to the tingle trees that make up this spectacular forest, which only occur in this area and can grow to a height of 75m and have a circumference of up to 25m.
 To achieve the full experience of their majestic grandeur, we will walk amidst the canopy on a walkway positioned 40m above the ground.
 The Ancient Empire Walk allows us to see the red tingle trees (Eucalyptus jacksonii) from a boardwalk along the forest floor and is based on the theme of the lost era of Gondwana.
 The origins of some of these plants date back to this period in time, that is 65 million years ago.

-We drive to the Best Western Albany Motel and Apartments, our home for three nights.
+We drive to the Albany Motel and Apartments, our home for three nights.
 (Overnight Albany) B

 - Two Peoples Bay Nature Reserve

-We will walk through the Two Peoples Bay Nature Reserve heritage trail which tracks through peppermint woodlands and the remote and untouched beach.
+This afternoon we walk through the Two Peoples Bay Nature Reserve heritage trail which tracks through peppermint woodlands and the remote and untouched beach.
 This is home to the critically endangered Gilberts potoroo and the noisy scrub bird and we may be lucky enough to hear them.
 It is a mecca for bird lovers and fishermen.
 This has been listed as one of the most beautiful beaches in the world with azure blue water, massive granite boulders and pure white sand.
 The coastal heathland plants have been carved by the wind and many species have adapted in unusual ways to compensate for salt laden winds and sandy soil.
+(Overnight Albany) BL

 Hopetoun - 2 nights